Polonium dioxide: Chemistry

 Polonium dioxide is closely related to the polonite anion (PoO_{3}^{2−}), similar to the relationship between polonium trioxide and the polonate anion (PoO_{4}^{2−}).

 Applications

 Polonium dioxide has no uses outside of basic research.

 Precautions

-All polonium compounds, such as polonium dioxide, are extremely radioactive and thus must be handled in a glove box.
-The glove box must further be enclosed in another box similar to the glove box, maintained at a slightly lower pressure than the glove box to prevent the radioactive materials from leaking out.
+Polonium, whether in elemental form or as any polonium compound, such as polonium dioxide, is extremely radioactive.
+Thus PoO2 must be handled in a glove box.
+The glove box must further be enclosed in another box similar to the glove box, maintained at a slightly higher pressure than the first glove box to prevent the radioactive materials from leaking out.
 Gloves made of natural rubber do not provide sufficient protection against the radiation from polonium; surgical gloves are necessary.
 Neoprene gloves shield radiation from polonium better than natural rubber.